-- 1. Place the heat-fixed smears of M. smegmatis and S. aureus on the rack of the staining pan. - 2.
+- 1. Place the heat-fixed smears of M. smeamatis and S. aureus on the rack of the staining pan. - 2.
 Cover both smears entirely with carbol fuchsin and let stand for three minutes. - 3.
-Using the clothespin or slide holder, rinse both sides of the slides with water.
+Using the clothespin or slide holder, rinse both sides of the each with water.
 Do not blot. - 4.
-Lifting one slide at a time, apply acid alcohol until observing the color just beginning to run (10-20 seconds) - 5.
-Immediately rinse the slides with water to stop the action of the decolorizer.
+Lifting one slide at a time, apply acid alcohol the color just starts to run off (10-20 seconds) - 5.
+Immediately rinse the slide with water to stop the action of the decolorizer.
 Do not blot. - 6.
 Cover both smears entirely with methylene blue and let stand for two minutes. - 7.
-Using the clothespin or slide holder, rinse both sides of the slides with water. - 8.
+Using the clothespin or slide holder, rinse both sides of the each with water. - 8.
 Blot the slides gently in the bibulous paper booklet and put the slides aside. - 9.
 Dispose of the pan water in the bench sink. - 10.
-View the stained slides microscopically under oil immersion and complete the lab report.
+View the stained slides microscopically under oil immersion and complete the report sheet.

-BIO 211 MODULE 3 REPORT STAINING
+BIO 211 REPORT SHEET NAME: STAINING REPORT DATE:

-NAME: REPORT DATE:PARTNER INITIALS: